 Did you read our last two blog posts featuring desk exercises and seated chair exercises that can be performed anywhere with simply the use of a chair?
-Today’s post is keeping with the same theme of exercises that can be performed anywhere and will feature hip strengthening exercises!
-These exercises are great in that they also require the use of no equipment and minimal space is needed to perform them.
+Today’s post follows up with some hip strengthening exercises that can be performed anywhere!
+These exercises are great because the do not require equipment and minimal space is needed to perform them.
 In our PTtip video, Dr. Alex Tan, PT, DPT, demonstrates three of his favorite hip strengthening exercises:

 - Targets your hip extensors.